 Amazon, Audible, iBooks, and other marketplaces offer reader reviews of books.
 This can be an incredibly transparent way to see if a book is worth reading.
-I rarely open the cover to a book below 4.2 stars, and like to shoot for 4.4 rating.
+I rarely open the cover to a book below 4.2 stars and like to shoot for a 4.4 rating.
 If you are on the fence, I suggest reading some reviews and employing the use of some subjectivity, as opposed to the objective data of the star rating system.

 4. Speed Reading

-I had always considered myself a fast reader, but knew I was still leaving some speed on the table.
+I had always considered myself a fast reader but knew I was still leaving some speed on the table.
 I took a speed reading course and bested my speed by about 10-15%.
 This may seem trivial, but it adds up to an extra few books per year.

 Speed reading is a skill that takes time and hard work to develop.
-For a faster approach, take a look at the much anticipated Spritz app, which uses software to present the words to you in you in a fashion that drastically increases speed.
+For a faster approach, take a look at the much anticipated Spritz app, which uses software to present the words to you in a fashion that drastically increases speed.
 My average reading is around 300 words per minute.
 With Spritz, I pegged out at 500.

 I’m willing to bet you can squeeze hours of listening in per month, no matter how little idle time you think you have.
 Consider how often you can pop in earbuds and soak up some scribe.
 Washing dishes, walking, taking my dogs out, going to the gym, cooking, and cleaning are all moments I capitalize on to tune in.
-Most books are around 10 hours in length, and I’m able to listen to a couple books per month.
+Most books are around 10 hours in length, and I’m able to listen to a couple of books per month.